 To receive the alerts, follow @BirdQueens and turn on mobile notifications for this account on the Twitter app.
 If this is all you want, you’re done.

 To send alerts, you first need the @BirdQueens account to follow you.
-I will follow users I recognize as Queens birders as I see them follow this account.
-Otherwise, or to expedite the process, just send a direct message to or tweet @BirdQueens and request to be followed.
+I will follow users I recognize as Queens or Long Island birders as I see them follow this account.
+Otherwise, or to expedite the process, just tweet at @BirdQueens and request to be followed.
+For example, tweet